kyraxlee/Event-Based-Interferometry/README.md

 - SNR.py: Compute per-pixel and ROI SNR using the Moeys et al. formulation adapted to ROI baselines

 ## Viewing all Plots and Outputs
 Only a selection of representative plots are shown in the final report.
 To reproduce *all* plots and numerical outputs for every dataset, simply run the scripts in this repository.
 All figures and CSV files will automatically save into their respective pre-defined directories.
 This allows full reproducibility of the spatial, temporal, and SNR analyses described in the report.
+Or, to just view all plots and see the raw data, access the following drive: https://studentuwsedu-my.sharepoint.com/:f:/g/personal/22171055_student_westernsydney_edu_au/EsIdPH_ZvrNBhD0BDbotPNgB75sBmdd5dn-h1H9UA8vC6w?e=euzjva